inkarkat/vim-SearchPatternPerScope/README.md

 USAGE
 ------------------------------------------------------------------------------

+    :SearchPatternPerTab [{pattern}]
-    :SearchPatternPerTab    Maintain a separate search pattern quote/ per tab page.
+                            Maintain a separate search pattern quote/ per tab page.
 From now on, searches only affect the search pattern of the current tab page.
     :NoSearchPatternPerTab  Revert to a single global search pattern for all tab pages.

+    :SearchPatternTabLocal [{pattern}]
-    :SearchPatternTabLocal  Maintain a separate search pattern quote/ for the current tab page.
+                            Maintain a separate search pattern quote/ for the current tab page.
 Other tab pages will keep the global search pattern.
     :NoSearchPatternTabLocal